 The decision to reschedule these products means that senior clinicians will be able to prescribe the medicines to patients with an exceptional clinical need.
-Following short term advice issued in September 2018 the Advisory Committee on the Misuse of Drugs are to review the current rescheduling and its appropriateness by November 2020 and provide further initial advice on synthetic cannabinoids by summer 2020.
+Following short term advice issued in September 2018 the ACMD reviewed the rescheduling in November 2020, and they recommended that no changes be made, enabling senior clinicians to continue to prescribe these medicines where appropriate.

-My Ministerial colleagues have also been clear that given the nature of the medicine, it should only be prescribed be specialist doctors and on a case-by-case basis.
-These controls are necessary to develop clinical expertise and an evidence base for this treatment’s effectiveness.
+My Ministerial colleagues have also been clear that given the nature of the medicine, it should only be prescribed by specialist doctors and on a case-by-case basis.
+I believe these controls are necessary to develop clinical expertise and an evidence base for this treatment’s effectiveness.

 Notwithstanding the above, however, I absolutely understand the concerns and anguish of patients and their families like Alfie Dingley who suffer on a daily basis.
-I welcome the progress that has been made and look forward to further and perhaps more rapid progress in this area so that patients like Alfie receive the best, most appropriate treatment and medication, supported by robust evidence.
+I welcome the rapid process that has been made and look forward to further rapid progress in this area so patients like Alfie receive the best, most appropriate treatment and medication, supported by robust evidence.

-The policy objective is that the decision whether to prescribe an individual with medicinal cannabis is not a political or financial decision, but a decision by a medical expert, who will have considered whether it is the most effective treatment based on an individual’s particular condition.
+The decision whether to prescribe an individual with medicinal cannabis is therefore not a political or financial decision, but a decision by a medical expert, who will have considered whether it is the most effective treatment based on an individual’s particular condition.